jsplumb-toolkit-demonstrations/paths/README.md

 This demonstration uses the jsPlumb Toolkit, so you'll need to be a licensee or evaluator, and you'll need to have setup your access to jsPlumb's NPM repository as described here: [https://docs.jsplumbtoolkit.com/toolkit/5.x/lib/npm-repository](https://docs.jsplumbtoolkit.com/toolkit/5.x/lib/npm-repository)

-Currently this demonstration is in Typescript only.
-We are working to provide ES5 and ES6 versions of all our demonstrations.
+There are Typescript and ES5 versions of this demonstration in this repository.

 ### Installation